bit-warehouse-on-scientific-research/.github/profile/README.md

+# Submission Guidelines for Research Repositories

+## 1. Repository Structure

-## 1. Please create the repository within the following directory structure:
+Please organize your repository following the directory structure below:
 ```
 Repository of Research Paper/
-├── Code(Required)/
+├── code (required)/
 │ ├── README.md
-│   ├── result
+│ ├── result/
 │ ├── ...
-│   └── dataset(Optional)
+│ └── dataset (optional)/
-├── paper(Required)/
+├── paper (required)/
-│   ├── .tex(Required, LaTex Source file)
+│ ├── tex (required, LaTeX source file)/
 │ ├── ...
-│   ├── .md(Optional, files or other format of response/rebuttal record)
+│ ├── .* (optional, response/rebuttal records in any format)
-│   └── .pdf(Optional)
+│ └── .pdf (optional)
-├── docker(Optional)/
+├── docker (optional)/
-│   ├── dockerfile
+│ ├── Dockerfile
 │ └── README.md
-└── README.md
+└── README.md (optional)
 ```
-`Code` contains the source code, result and dataset of paper, if the dataset is generated from a strategy proposed of your paper, you should upload the basic dataset.
-Furthermore, you should provide the README which can reproduce your experiment in the paper.

-`paper` contains the compile file of your paper in LaTex or word.
-If you willing to share your response and rebuttal experiment your paper, you can upload the record of it in any format.

-`docker` if your experiment is run in the docker, you should upload your dockerfiles.
-Also, you should write the instruction of the dockerfile.
+### Details for Each Folder:
+- **`code/`**
+  This folder should include the source code, results, and dataset (if any) related to your paper.
+If your paper generates a dataset as part of its proposed methodology, you must upload the essential dataset here.
+Additionally, a `README.md` file is required to provide clear instructions for reproducing the experiments described in your paper.

+- **`paper/`**
+  This folder should contain the compiled paper files, preferably in LaTeX.
+Optionally, you can include a `.pdf` version of the paper and records of responses or rebuttals any format.

+- **`docker/`**
+  If your experiments rely on Docker, include the necessary `Dockerfile` and a `README.md` with instructions for building and running the Docker container.

+## 2. Repository Permissions

-## 2. Please set the repository permissions to your team.
+Ensure the repository permissions are set to allow access for your team members.